targed/CS2300-database-project/README.md

 If you expand a table, you can see what attributes it takes If you want to see the data in a table, right click on the table you want and click "Show Table Records"

+## Database query funtions
+I created functions for getting, inserting, updating, and deleting values from most tables.
+They are in `src/database_queries`.
+You can test them/see how to use them by looking in test.py

+## Running the flask app
+We now have flask api calls for all our functions.
+If you run `./run.sh` it will launch the flask app.

+Our api endpoints are at `http://localhost:5000/api/***`.
+For example, if I wanted to get SCP-173, I could do this `http://localhost:5000/api/scp/code/SCP-173`.

+I also made a Swagger page that details all our APIs so we can see them, manage them, and test them eaiser.
+You can get to it [here ](http://localhost:5000/api/docs)

 ## MISC

 In the `src/scripts` and `raw_scp_files` directories, I made a bunch of scripts to help me get and parse the data